mllorenteisidro/logpolarplot/README.md

 I am still working on error handling.
 It should include: wrong number of arguments (too few or too many) and wrong length for inputs.
 Not there yet.

 The rest seems to be working fine.

+In order to save the plot, just add this line after calling the function:

+print -dpng -Sxsize "-S800,730" rose.png  % The size should bring a perfect circle output.